nhn/tui.chart/.github/ISSUE_TEMPLATE/question.md

 If applicable, add screenshots to help explain your question.

 **Version**
-Write the version of the grid you are currently using.
+Write the version of the chart you are currently using.

 **Additional context**
 Add any other context about the problem here.